Route AWS CloudWatch alarms into Rootly via SNS

 ## Alert Mapping and Behavior

 Rootly extracts key fields from CloudWatch alarm notifications and maps them to alert attributes.
 The alarm ARN is used as the external identifier, which allows Rootly to deduplicate alerts and correctly match resolve events.
-The alarm name, metric name, and state change reason are included in the alert summary, while alarm tags are converted into alert labels.
+The alarm name, metric name, and state change reason are included in the alert summary.

 The alert summary is generated automatically and typically follows the format shown below.